-Measurement of large distances is simple.
-We use kilometres for terrestrial applications, light years for stellar applications and 1 parsec (3.26 light years) for galactic applications.
-On the other end of the scale, we have the small measures.
-We can understand millimetres and our naked eyes can see up to 0.1 mm but after that it is very hard to visualize.
+The measurement of large distances is simple.
+We use kilometers for terrestrial applications, light years for stellar applications, and 1 parsec (3.26 light-years) for galactic applications.
+On the other end of the scale, we have small measures.
+We can understand millimeters and our naked eyes can see up to 0.1 mm, but after that, it is very hard to visualize.
 We have only recently begun to explore the miniature world out there with the new technological development.

 An electron microscope is a microscope that illuminates the sample with a beam of accelerated electrons.
 This electron can be made to have a very short wavelength, almost 100,000 times shorter than the visible light, thus giving the electron microscope a better resolution than an optical microscope.
-This can be used to observe the very small things such as atoms and molecules.
-A transmission electron microscope can achieve better than 50 Picometer (10-12) resolution and you should remember that atoms range from 30 – 300 Pico meter.
-Here’s a fun fact, the radius of an atom is more than 10000 times the radius of the nucleus and the atom is 99.999999% empty space
+This can be used to observe very small things, such as atoms and molecules.
+A transmission electron microscope can achieve better than 50 Picometers (10-12) resolution, and you should remember that atoms range from 30 to 300 Picometers.
+Here’s a fun fact, the radius of an atom is more than 10000 times the radius of the nucleus and the atom are 99.999999% empty space

 Before the technological advancements though, we only had a rough estimate of the size of the atom even after the Rutherford alpha particle scattering experiment gave us the size of the nucleus.
 Let’s discuss some of these methods now.